Salem Suzuki Violin Studio

 Method

-Several things make Suzuki different from other methods of learning music.
-First and foremost, Suzuki students learn music the same way they learn to speak a language; by listening and imitating.
+Suzuki students learn music the same way they learn to speak a language: by listening and imitating.
 Every day, students listen to a recording of the music they're learning to play on the violin.
 This means that, when they're actually practicing, they know exactly how the notes should go.
-I teach my students to read sheet music as well, but learning by ear always comes first.
+Students will learn to read music as well, but learning by ear always comes first.